samsungplay/Thruflux/README.md

 # Thruflux
 **Status:** Thruflux is under heavy maintenance at the moment; Things will NOT work.
 Please wait for next release (v0.2.0) as huge improvements are coming.

+Thruflux is a **throughput-maximized, peer-to-peer** file transfer toolkit built for moving multiple files and folders **as fast as your network allows**.

-Thruflux is a high‑throughput, low‑latency P2P file transfer toolkit.
-A lightweight signaling server (`thruserv`) handles discovery and ICE negotiation, while the unified `thru` CLI lets you host or join in seconds.
-Data flows directly over QUIC between peers for fast, resilient transfers.
+It uses a lightweight signaling server (thruserv) for discovery and ICE negotiation, while the unified thru CLI lets you host or join transfers in seconds.
+Data flows directly between peers over QUIC for fast, resilient, and encrypted transfers.

 https://github.com/user-attachments/assets/db7aebf8-322f-44cc-8d4b-b3c6b765f994

 ## Why Thruflux?

-The vision is simple: make high-performance, mass file sharing easy and accessible to everyone — at no cost.
-Thruflux ships with free, sane defaults out of the box:
+The vision is simple: **maximize throughput without sacrificing ease of use**.
+Thruflux makes high-performance, large-scale file sharing fast, simple, and freely available to everyone.

+It is designed to **work out of the box.**:
-- **Signaling server** at `https://bytepipe.app` (capacity‑limited, but free to use.
+- **Default Signaling server** at `https://bytepipe.app` (capacity‑limited, but free to use.
 Currently supports up to ~2k concurrent users.
 May be expanded in the future).
 - **STUN defaults** so most users can connect immediately without extra setup.
 - **Default TURN relays** for tougher networks (shared ~900 Mbps bandwidth right now, may be expanded in the future).

 If you need full control or higher limits, self‑host in minutes.

-**Heads-up**: The hosted TURN pool is provided with fair usage policy (equally divided among others sharing it).
-If you need guaranteed capacity, self‑host TURN (coturn works great) — the last section shows how to wire it up.
+**Heads-up**: The hosted TURN pool is shared under a fair-use policy, with bandwidth divided among active users.
+TURN relaying is only used on restrictive networks when direct peer-to-peer connectivity is not possible, but during periods of high usage it may reduce throughput.
+If you need guaranteed capacity, self-host a TURN server (coturn works great); the final section shows how to set it up.

 ## Key features ✅

 - **Aggressive UDP hole-punching** that maximizes direct peer-to-peer connectivity, even across the toughest NATs.
 - **High-performance, massively parallel QUIC over UDP transfers** delivering exceptional throughput with modern, built-in encryption.
+- **First-class multi-file and directory transfers** — this is what thruflux is built for, fully leveraging QUIC’s parallel streams for sustained high throughput.
 - **Transport-level security** bound directly to the secure join code and QUIC session, protecting against Man-in-the-Middle attacks by design.
 - **Native multi-receiver support**, allowing a single host to share with many peers simultaneously.
 - **Fully resumable transfers**, so large sends continue seamlessly even after interruptions.